 A day or two in this friendly coastal port can be quickly filled.

 Stanley is the main fishing port for several of the North West’s cray fishing boats and their crews.
 You are assured some of the freshest in the state.

-The pan-seared Stanley Scallops – variations of this local recipe are served at many restaurants – are some of the best.
+Pan-seared Stanley Scallops and variations of this local recipe are served at many of Tasmania’s restaurants.

 With the sea to the north and Tasmania’s rich farming soil surrounding the town to the south, you are guaranteed great gourmet delights.